hyprwm/hyprland-wiki/pages/Nvidia/_index.md

    service does not work).
 2. Change your BIOS settings from hybrid graphics to discrete graphics.

+### Multi-monitor with hybrid graphics stuttering/slow
+aquamarine might be hitting slow CPU copy blitting and causing slowdowns

+1. test set the `AQ_FORCE_LINEAR_BLIT` env var to force linear modifiers on buffers.

+might cause other bugs, which is why its behind an environment variable.

 ### Flickering in XWayland games

 XWayland games may flicker or present frames out-of-order in a way which makes